javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/08-settimeout-setinterval/article.md

 Again, there is no universal specification for these methods, so that's fine.

-For browsers, timers are described in the [timers section](https://www.w3.org/TR/html5/webappapis.html#timers) of HTML5 standard.
+For browsers, timers are described in the [timers section](https://html.spec.whatwg.org/multipage/timers-and-user-prompts.html#timers) of HTML Living Standard.

 ## setInterval